Interview With Me and Ellen Part 1

 Ellen: There's a lot that families need.
 Jen: Yeah.
 I, I, I definitely would be, you know, for me, even though I didn't teach when I was no longer doing ABA therapy, And I was during the early part of the pandemic, I often thought about some of my clients, you know, just curious how they were doing and, you know, I can imagine that some of them had some of the same challenges as your students did too, because the help that they, the individualized help that they have was no longer there.

 Ellen: Right.
 I, yeah, completely concur with you, but especially with kids that were in therapy, whether it was speech therapy, ABA therapy, or mental and emotional health therapy, like a lot of skills that they needed could only be transferred in person.
 I think I was reading an article about the efficacy of these treatments that were happening remotely.
-And talk therapy is the only one that was able to show similar results as opposed to negative correlations and results of students and patients actually regressing, which I thought was really interesting.
+And talk therapy is the only one that was able to show similar results as opposed to negative correlations and results of students and patients regressing, which I thought was interesting.

-And I think hybrid education allowed for our students to get some of that hands-on exposure that they needed, which was really wonderful.
-And so because of the way that COVID was spreading, and this was still pre vaccine, the schools announced right before.
+And I think hybrid education allowed for our students to get some of that hands-on exposure that they needed, which was wonderful.
+And so because of the way that COVID was spreading, and this was still pre-vaccine, the schools announced right before.
 We were supposed to start by delaying the start of school so that everybody could quarantine at home for two weeks and then come in from September to our well from September.
 And then there was a massive outbreak.
 Our numbers were back to about 5 percent of the population being infected.
 And so in October, we shut everything down again.
-It's virtual again, um, from our fall break, which is mid October through about January.
-And that was a time that we saw a lot of families in crisis because they were looking forward to putting their kids back in school and no longer had childcare.
-So as someone who is doing educational neglect cases in our child protective services system, I had a lot of referrals.
+It's virtual again, um, from our fall break, which is mid-October through about January.
+And that was a time that we saw a lot of families in crisis because they were looking forward to putting their kids back in school, and no longer had childcare.
+So, as someone who is doing educational neglect cases in our child protective services system, I had a lot of referrals.
 I had a lot of families I was working with, um, and a lot of people who needed a tutor, not just for education reasons, but also for childcare reasons.

 Jen: Mm-Hmm.

-Ellen: In January, what was really wonderful was that we were able to get hybrids up and running and we were beginning to have vaccines.
-And so teachers, like doctors were.
+Ellen: In January, what was wonderful was that we were able to get hybrids up and running, and we were beginning to have vaccines.
+And so teachers, like doctors, were.
 Considered first responders and able to get their vaccines so that they could be in their classrooms and be protected.
 We put in a lot of social distancing measures.
 So at my school, what that looked like was instead of one passing period, we had two.
 So your name was A through K. You would go in the first wave, which was two minutes, and you'd be in your seat.
 And then K through Z took the next wave.
-We still had that half of the class show up one day, half the class show up the next.
+We still had half of the class show up one day, and half the class show up the next.

 Previous